Icy Road Injury Compensation Claims

-Figures from the Department of Transport show that, during the colder-than-average winter of 2012, 544 people were seriously injured, 4,584 people were slightly injured and 38 people were killed in road accidents when there was snow or ice on the road surface.
+Figures from the Department of Transport show that, during a recent winter, over 2,500 people were injured on Britain's roads due to snow or icy conditions, and 29 road users were killed.
 Bad weather can limit visibility on the roads and make the road surface more slippery.
 This makes driving conditions more dangerous and can result in more accidents if drivers fail to adapt their behaviour.

-Anyone who has been involved in a an accident on the road as a result of ice or snow on the road may be able to make a claim for compensation.
+If you were involved in a an accident on the road in cold, icy or snowy conditions you may be able to make a claim for compensation.